All our VPN apps use secure VPN protocols:

 Smart Protocol is enabled by default in all apps that support it and must be disabled to manually change VPN protocols.
 In this guide, we show you how to enable or disable Smart Protocol and how to manually change VPN protocols.

-2. Select Smart (Protocol), OpenVPN (TCP), OpenVPN (UDP), or WireGuard (beta) from the dropdown menu.
+2. Select Smart (Protocol), OpenVPN (TCP), OpenVPN (UDP), or WireGuard from the dropdown menu.

-1. If you are installing the app for the first time, you will be prompted to allow this extension the first time you run the app (see step 2).
+1. If you are installing the app for the first time, you will be prompted to allow this extension the first time you run the app (jump to step 2).

-If you are upgrading from an older version of the app, you will be prompted to do this the first time you select the OpenVPN protocol or Smart Protocol in Preferences.
+If you are upgrading from an older version of the app, you will be prompted to do this the first time you select OpenVPN, Wireguard, or Smart Protocol in Preferences.

-3. A window will open to help guide you through the process.
-At the same time, a System Extension Blocked window will open.
-Click Open Security Preferences.
+2. A window will open to help guide you through the process.
+Click Begin configuration to continue.

 4. This opens the macOS Security & Privacy settings.
 Click the lock and enter your password or use Touch ID to unlock your Security & Privacy preferences.
 Then click Allow next to System software from application “ProtonVPN” was blocked from loading.